ddbrennan/git-interview-baseline/README.md

 **Note: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**

-Let's make a commit in this `video-chat` and get the feature started by making a new file, `video-chat-file` to represent the code for the new feature.
+Let's make a commit in this `video-chat` branch and get the feature started by making a new file, `video-chat-file` to represent the code for the new feature.

 ```
 $ touch video-chat-file